 ChinaEU wishes to make up for the current lack of dialogue, mutual understanding and business cooperation between Europe and China in the digital economy.

-The mission of ChinaEU is to assist its members in exploiting the business opportunities created by the integration of China’s and the EU’s digital sectors in five priority areas:
+The mission of ChinaEU is to assist its members in exploiting the business opportunities created by the integration of China’s and the EU’s digital sectors in four priority areas: